Joseph Gutnick

 Joseph Isaac "Diamond Joe" Gutnick (born June 1952; יוסף יצחק הכהן גוטניק) is an Australian businessman, mining industry entrepreneur and the former president of the Melbourne Football Club (1996–2001).
 He is also an ordained Orthodox rabbi, and is well known for his philanthropy in the Jewish world.
 He declared bankruptcy in July 2016.

 Early life

 Gutnick's father, Rabbi Shneur Chaim HaKohen Gutnick, was born in Zolotonosha, Ukraine, in 1921.
 He studied at the Telshe yeshiva in Lithuania until 1940 when the country was annexed by the Soviet Union and, via the far east, came to Cairns, Australia in 1941.
-After serving in the Australian Army until 1944 Gutnick married Rose Chester in 1945 and the couple had six children together, two daughters and four sons, Channah, Peninah, Rabbi Mordechai Gutnick, Rabbi Moshe Gutnick, Avraham, and Joseph.
+After serving in the Australian Army until 1944 Gutnick married Rose Chester in 1945 and the couple had two daughters and four sons together: Channah, Peninah, Rabbi Mordechai Gutnick, Rabbi Moshe Gutnick, Avraham, and Joseph.
 Joseph Gutnick was born in 1952.
 His father died in 2003 after an influential life in the Australian Jewish community, having become president of the Rabbinical Council of Victoria in 1967.